-Overall, HHS promulgated the largest number of rules in FY 2013 (twenty-one).
+Overall, HHS promulgated the largest number of rules (twenty-one).
 Twelve of these largely transfer income from one group of entities to another without imposing significant costs on the private sector, while the other nine do have significant economic impact on the private sector.